-Dr. Christian Baden is a Marie Curie Fellow at the Smart Institute and Department of Communication and Journalism at the Hebrew University of Jerusalem.
+Dr. Christian Baden is a senior lecturer at the Department of Communication and Journalism at the Hebrew University of Jerusalem.
 His Marie Curie Project, which is entitled “Frame Justification and Resonance in Conflict-Related Discourse (RECORD)”, develops a theory and analytic strategy for investigating resonant frames in conflictual public debates, combining and integrating techniques of qualitative and quantitative discourse analysis.
 Christian Baden’s research focuses on the collaborative construction of meaning in dynamic public debates.
 His publications have contributed to theory and methodology in research on framing, discourse dynamics, and the social and psychological process of sense making in a political public sphere.
 He is member of the INFOCORE(“(In)forming Conflict Prevention, Response, and Resolution”) project consortium investigating the role of media in violent conflict, and co-host of the ICA preconference on “Bringing Together Social and Semantic Network Analysis in Communication Research”.

 Christian Baden’s current research is embedded within his habilitation project at Ludwig Maximilian University Munich, “Measuring Meaning: Unraveling the Dynamic Co-Construction of Political Discourse.”
 His PhD dissertation “Communication, Contextualization and Cognition: Patterns and Processes of Frames' Influence on People's Interpretations of the EU Constitution”, defended at the University of Amsterdam (ASCoR) in 2010, develops a theory of frames within thought and discourse.
 Applying large-scale semantic network analysis, he has developed various techniques for detecting frames as latent, time-changing structures in complex debates.
 Other lines of his research include the psychology of discourse reception and sense making processes, the integration of visual information (and information processing) into theories of political discourse, and the study of the strategic construction of meaning in political debates (e.g., political public relations, propaganda).
 Most of his research deals with the meaning constructed to make sense of (political or violent) conflict and crisis in contemporary society (including European political debates, the financial crisis, war and conflict).